 Without further ado, here are the best soups for a cold.
 They’re loaded with ginger, citrus, detoxifying herbs, and more.

-Speaking of turmeric, add this turmeric vegetable soup to your repertoire.
-Packed with produce and immune-boosting spices, this soup will help you stay healthy through the colder months.
+Speaking of turmeric, add this Moroccan-spiced vegetable soup to your repertoire.
+Packed with produce like carrots, onion, potatoes, and cauliflower—plus immune-boosting spices—this soup will help you stay healthy through the colder months.
 You can thank coconut milk for every creamy spoonful and a vibrant medley of vegetables for all the antioxidants you need.
+Let this soup simmer in your Dutch oven for 30 minutes and enjoy all the coziness and warmth it’ll bring to your home.
+For an extra boost of immunity-supporting vitamin C, serve with lemons cut into wedges.

 Who doesn’t adore a bowl of tomato soup (and a grilled cheese) when you’re feeling under the weather?
 This rustic tomato basil soup is bursting with flavor yet requires very few ingredients.
 To make it even easier, swap the cherry tomatoes for canned tomatoes.
 This soup recipe packs a garlic punch, which is ideal for the common cold.
 Garlic is known to have antimicrobial and antiviral properties, helping relieve the common cold.